Automatic reruns

 UI indicators

-Automatic reruns are indicated on the pipelines page in the CircleCI web app.
+Automatic workflow reruns are indicated on the pipelines page in the CircleCI web app.
 In the Trigger event column you sill see Auto-rerun followed by the rerun attempt number, as shown in the following screenshot.

 In this example the workflow is rerun twice out of a possible five attempts before it succeeds.